 So, is this okay?
 Is it okay to use a Special Power of Appointment to transfer your assets to somebody else.
 Sure.
 After all, they are your assets, right?
 Well, almost.
 They were your assets.
 Once you give them away they are not yours anymore.

 Therefore, they do not protect your assets at all.
 This is because with the Section 541 Trust, you give your assets away to the trust, irrevocably, permanently, once and forever, to never get them back again.
 You can never be the beneficiary of the trust or its assets.
 Very generous of you, isn’t it?

 Thus, if you give all of your assets away, you no longer have any assets to take, do you?
-Whoops, almost forgot to mention.
+Whoops, almost forgot to mention that.
 That is, as long as you were not committing a fraudulent conveyance.
 A fraudulent conveyance is an attempt to avoid a debt by transferring assets to another person or entity (hint, hint, such as a 541 trust).

 Just to be clear, a fraudulent conveyance is by-and-large a civil matter, not a criminal matter.
 You cannot generally go to jail for it.
 But the judge can use such a ruling to seize your (former) assets, if they are within the judge’s reach.

 “Wait a minute,” you say.
 “You mean to tell me that I have to look a judge in the face and tell him or her that I did not transfer my assets into this trust in order to avoid a debt?”

 “And I you expect me to do that with a straight face?”

 “Wait, and this is a US-based 541 trust with US-based assets?”

 “…and the assets are in a bank over which the US-based judge has jurisdiction to seize the assets?”

 Okay I think you’re getting the idea.